EB1A and NIW RFE exhibits, page cites, and officer review

 • The packet order follows the RFE, not your career timeline.

-If the response fails this audit, the problem is usually structure, not volume.
+If the response fails this audit, the problem is structure, not volume.
 Add fewer pages and make the pages you already have easier to verify.

 Use page citations in the cover letter